chylex/Better-Sprinting/README.md

   - No space between right parenthesis and left bracket: `void method(){`
   - No blank lines between imports
 - When updating the mod to a new Minecraft version, read `UpdateTodo.txt` for an overview of what needs to be done during each update

-### I want to create an addon

-You are welcome to create and distribute an addon that depends on Better Sprinting, as long as it does not contain any of the original Better Sprinting code or assets.

-### I want to create a modification

-If you create your own version of Better Sprinting, you have to ask for my explicit permission to distribute it.
-(Better Sprinting is not open source!)

-## Project setup guide

-In order to setup a workspace to play around with the source code, first clone this repository using your Git client (make sure to select the correct branch, they are named by Minecraft versions; master is always the latest work in progress version).

-Once you cloned the repository, follow the [Getting Started with Forge](https://mcforge.readthedocs.io/en/latest/gettingstarted) tutorial.
-You can skip the first 3 steps, the repository already comes with the Gradle build system.